bertrandvidal/parse_this/README.md

 TODO
 ----
  * Handle vargs and kwargs - if possible
- * Test decorated classmethods in decorated class
- * Reorganize the project in several files - it's starting to get messy.
-   Including the test file.
  * Some default values for paramters e.g. `None`, [], {} will not be usable.
    Warns the user when creating the parser.